 Compliance Checklist:

-Structural integrity of mounting equipment
+The strength of the mounting equipment

 Activation and Final Testing